Special economic zone: Italy

-Albania – Developing country in the Balkans
+Albania

 The development of SEZs in Albania is particularly interesting for several reasons.
 For Albania, SEZs represent a key instrument to stimulate industrialization, reduce unemployment, and modernize infrastructure.
 Strategically located along important trade routes connecting Europe to the Balkans, Albania's SEZs position the country as a gateway for businesses looking to access markets in both Western Europe and the Mediterranean.
 These zones are also a way to attract advanced technologies, diversify the economy, and strengthen regional partnerships.

 From the EU's perspective, Albania's SEZs are significant for fostering economic stability and growth in the Western Balkans, a region with strategic importance for European integration.
 Supporting the success of SEZs in Albania can help reduce regional disparities, promote political stability, and align Albania's economic policies with EU standards key steps as the country pursues EU membership sins years now.
 Additionally, the SEZs offer European firms an opportunity to establish operations in a cost-competitive environment while maintaining proximity to the EU market.

 In Albania, the concept of Special Economic Zones (SEZs) is embodied by the "Technological and Economic Development Areas" (ZTSE), established under Law No. 54/2015.
 These zones aim to attract investments by creating favorable conditions for both local and foreign businesses.
 The ZTSE encompasses various economic activities, while excluding those that could harm the environment or national resources.
 They offer a distinct framework with specific fiscal and customs arrangements to promote industrial development and trade.

 Companies operating in these zones benefit from several incentives, such as a 50% deduction on profits for the first five years of activity and the ability to deduct 20% of annual capital expenditures over a three-year period from the start of operations.
 Goods of Albanian origin delivered to the area are treated as exports with a 0% VAT rate, and constructions within the area are exempt from property tax for five years.
 Additionally, employers can deduct 150% of wages and social security contributions paid to employees during their first year of activity, providing a significant incentive to reduce labor cost.

 The ZTSE are designed to offer flexibility in employment, allowing for atypical arrangements such as part-time or temporary contracts.
 This flexibility can enhance employment rates and boost the local economy.
 Among its development goals, the Albanian government is focusing on specific zones like Koplik and Spitale to stimulate regional economic activity and generate jobs.

 This economic incentive model seeks to create a favorable business environment, inspired by successful models elsewhere, such as the Shannon Free Zone in Ireland or the Special Economic Zones in Poland, which have demonstrated their effectiveness in attracting foreign investments and fostering local economic development.
 Ultimately, the ZTSE aim to leverage a combination of fiscal incentives, regulatory flexibility, and targeted development strategies to boost productivity and drive economic growth in Albania.